awsdocs/amazon-lumberyard-user-guide/doc_source/waf-commands.md

 The following commands and options are available:
 + configure – Must be run before any clean or build command\.
 Loads all modules, configs, and project specs; validates and sets up the working cached build Python file\.
 + build\_\* – Builds the specified project spec for the specified platform and configuration\.
++ package\_\* – Creates a runnable package of the specified project spec for the specified platform and configuration for supported platforms\.
+Supported operating systems and devices include Android, iOS, and macOS\.
++ deploy\_\* – Deploys the specified project spec for the specified platform and configuration to a remote device for supported platforms\.
+Supported operating systems and devices include Android\.
 + clean\_\* – Cleans out intermediate and target files that were generated for the particular platform and configuration\.

 The following example shows how to build release for Windows x64 with Visual Studio 2015: